 However, if you are planning to visit Paris for specific events or want to come during a certain season then that is great!
 You’ll love it!

 Where to Stay in Paris

 No matter when you’re visiting Paris, you’ll need a place to stay.
-For great apartment rentals, I love checking out deals on Airbnb.
+For great apartment rentals, I love checking out deals on VRBO.
 I have a whole guide for hotels and which arrondissement to stay at in Paris too!

 Here are a few great options based on your budget:

 Staying a bit outside of downtown will save you a ton of money.
 This hotel is lovely, affordable, and near some great restaurants.
 Prices start around $80 per night.

 This is perfect for first-time visitors for its location.
 Just steps from the Tuileries and the Louvre, you’ll love the beautiful rooms and charm.
 Prices start around $160 per night.